jjasghar/chef-book/meta/acknowledgements.md

 [Matt Bridges](https://github.com/mattdbridges): For walking through some formatting issues and ran some sanity checks for my writing style.

 [Mike Manewitz](https://github.com/manewitz): Watching my back on my horrible english skillz.

+[Greg Kitson](https://github.com/awaxa/): My chef co-hort.
+Walked through my chef-book with a fine tooth comb and came up with a lot of dead cells.
+Cleaned it up and made 'er beautiful.